johnwcowan/r7rs-work/PathnamesPython.md

 `(parse-posix-pathname `*string*`)`

 Parses *string* as a Posix pathname and returns a corresponding path object, setting the components to the slash-separated substrings of *string*.
-The drive and root are set according to the following examples:
+The drive and root are set according to the following normative examples:

 ```
 ;; Absolute path